ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-shortcut-college.md

 And there are much, much more...

-Not so fun to spend your life savings for a certification that's better used as a toilet paper.
+Not so fun to spending your life savings for a certification that's better used as a toilet paper.